-R0 key holder (R0KH): The component of robust security network association (RSNA) key management of the Authenticator that is authorized to derive and hold the pairwise master key (PMK) R0 (PMK-R0), derive the PMK R1s (PMK-R1s), and distribute the PMK-R1s to the R1 key holders (R1KHs).
+R0 key holder: [R0KH] The component of robust security network association (RSNA) key management of the Authenticator that is authorized to derive and hold the pairwise master key (PMK) R0 (PMK-R0), derive the PMK R1s (PMK-R1s), and distribute the PMK-R1s to the R1 key holders (R1KHs).

-R0 key holder identifier (R0KH-ID): An identifier that names the holder of the pairwise master key (PMK) R0 (PMK-R0) in the Authenticator.
+R0 key holder identifier: [R0KH-ID] An identifier that names the holder of the pairwise master key (PMK) R0 (PMK-R0) in the Authenticator.

-R1 key holder (R1KH): The component of robust security network association (RSNA) key management of the Authenticator that receives a pairwise master key (PMK) R1 (PMK-R1) from the R0 key holder (R0KH), holds the PMK-R1, and derives the pairwise transient keys (PTKs).
+R1 key holder: [R1KH] The component of robust security network association (RSNA) key management of the Authenticator that receives a pairwise master key (PMK) R1 (PMK-R1) from the R0 key holder (R0KH), holds the PMK-R1, and derives the pairwise transient keys (PTKs).

-R1 key holder identifier (R1KH-ID): An identifier that names the holder of a pairwise master key (PMK) R1 (PMK-R1) in the Authenticator.
+R1 key holder identifier: [R1KH-ID] An identifier that names the holder of a pairwise master key (PMK) R1 (PMK-R1) in the Authenticator.

-random access resource unit (RA-RU): A resource unit (RU) allocated in a Trigger frame to support the uplink (UL) orthogonal frequency division multiple access (OFDMA) based random access (UORA) procedure.
+random access resource unit: [RA-RU] A resource unit (RU) allocated in a Trigger frame to support the uplink (UL) orthogonal frequency division multiple access (OFDMA) based random access (UORA) procedure.

-receive sector sweep (RXSS): Reception of Sector Sweep (SSW) frames via different sectors, in which a sweep is performed between consecutive receptions.
+receive sector sweep: [RXSS] Reception of Sector Sweep (SSW) frames via different sectors, in which a sweep is performed between consecutive receptions.

-received signal-to-noise indicator (RSNI): An indication of the signal-to-noise plus interference ratio of a received frame.
+received signal-to-noise indicator: [RSNI] An indication of the signal-to-noise plus interference ratio of a received frame.

-reported access point (AP): An AP that is described in an element such as a Neighbor Report element or a Reduced Neighbor Report element.
+reported access point (AP): [reported AP] An AP that is described in an element such as a Neighbor Report element or a Reduced Neighbor Report element.

-reporting access point (AP): An AP that is transmitting an element, such as a Neighbor Report element or a Reduced Neighbor Report element, describing a reported AP.
+reporting access point (AP): [reporting AP] An AP that is transmitting an element, such as a Neighbor Report element or a Reduced Neighbor Report element, describing a reported AP.

-resource information container (RIC): A sequence of elements that include resource request and response parameters.
+resource information container: [RIC] A sequence of elements that include resource request and response parameters.

-resource unit (RU): A group of 26, 52, 106, 242, 484, 996, or 2×996 subcarriers as an allocation of subcarriers for transmission.
+resource unit: [RU] A group of 26, 52, 106, 242, 484, 996, or 2×996 subcarriers as an allocation of subcarriers for transmission.

-restricted access window (RAW): A medium access interval for a group of stations (STAs) during which a STA in the RAW group indicated by the RAW parameter set (RPS) element is allowed to contend for access to the medium.
+restricted access window: [RAW] A medium access interval for a group of stations (STAs) during which a STA in the RAW group indicated by the RAW parameter set (RPS) element is allowed to contend for access to the medium.

-reverse direction (RD) initiator: A station (STA) that is a transmit opportunity (TXOP) holder that transmits a medium access control (MAC) protocol data unit (MPDU) in which the reverse direction grant/more physical layer protocol data unit (RDG/More PPDU) subfield is equal to 1.
+reverse direction (RD) initiator: [RD initiator] A station (STA) that is a transmit opportunity (TXOP) holder that transmits a medium access control (MAC) protocol data unit (MPDU) in which the reverse direction grant/more physical layer protocol data unit (RDG/More PPDU) subfield is equal to 1.

-reverse direction (RD) responder: A station (STA) that is not the RD initiator and whose medium access control (MAC) address matches the value of the Address 1 field of a received MAC protocol data unit (MPDU) in which the RDG/More PPDU subfield is equal to 1.
+reverse direction (RD) responder: [RD responder] A station (STA) that is not the RD initiator and whose medium access control (MAC) address matches the value of the Address 1 field of a received MAC protocol data unit (MPDU) in which the RDG/More PPDU subfield is equal to 1.

 robust Action frame: An Action or Action No Ack frame with a category value specified in 9.4.1.11 (Action field), in Table 9-79 (Category values) with Yes in the Robust column.